MasterHackerMagascientist/MasterHackerMagascientist/README.md

 - 👋 Hi, I’m @MasterHackerMagascientist
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to use GitHub
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 My hobbies are to code, play chess, and do robotics
-- ⚡ Fun fact: I know how to program in Python and Scratch and I have participated in the World Robot Olympiad.
+- ⚡ Fun fact: I know how to program in Python and Scratch and I have participated in the World Robot Olympiad

 <!---
 MasterHackerMagascientist/MasterHackerMagascientist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.